 One last point—do you know of any advisors who proactively reach out to their owner-clients with recommendations such as these?

-We encourage you to differentiate your practice by incorporating Owner-Based Planning which provides branded recommendations, assessments, white papers, newsletters, meeting agendas and more.
-BEI’s next training course will be held February 14 and 15, 2024 from 2:00 – 5:00pm EST. Learn more and sign up at the link below.
+You can differentiate your practice by incorporating BEI Owner-Based Planning which provides branded recommendations, assessments, white papers, newsletters, meeting agendas and more.

 Two recent surveys of over 50,000 owners and CEOs found that 83% of owners want and feel they need to grow their business.[1]
 Our experience of over 40 years working with successful owners confirms that owners will engage the advisors who can help them get what they want.
 That’s why we created Owner-Based Planning for Advisors (OBP): A suite of training, marketing tools and deliverables that equips you to help business owners grow and protect business value using your professional services and products.